chris-zy-liu/chris-zy-liu.github.io/_posts/2023-06-19-videoplayer.md

 categories: Technology
 ---

 Sometimes the limitations of a window manager becomes apparent, lacking many features that a desktop environment would have.
-One feature that I find useful in other desktop environments is an always on screen video player, so that the content we are watching is always visible.
+One feature that I find useful in other desktop environments is an always on screen video player, so that the content we are watching is always visible.<!-- excerpt-end -->

 This video player need to have the following features:
 - Follow to other workspaces